Jesusdiazcienciadatos/ationetdocs/AN-Identification_Scenarios-Concepts.md

     </tr>
     <tr>
       <td>Single Driver</td>
-      <td>Idem to a Driver-type sub-account</td>
+      <td>Assign at least one Identification to a Driver-type sub-account</td>
     </tr>
     <tr>
       <td>Dual ID, Vehicle(s) enabled for a/some Driver(s)</td>
       <td>Configure a relation between the Vehicle(s) and the Driver(s).
-The Vehicle balances, cummmulators, counters and mileage will be impacted; to the Drivers, only their cummulators will be affected</td>
+The Vehicle's balances, cummmulators, counters and mileage will be impacted; for the Driver, only their cummulators will be affected</td>
     </tr>
     <tr>
       <td>Dual ID, Driver(s) authorized for a/some Vehicle(s)</td>
       <td>Configure a relation between the Drivers(s) and the Vehicles(s).
 The Driver(s) balances, cummmulators and counters will be impacted; to the Vehicles, only their cummulators and mileage will be modified.
 Only applies to Terminals with dual swipe capability</td>
     </tr>
     <tr>
-      <td>Single Vehicle card with Driver ID manual prompt</td>
+      <td>Single Vehicle card with manual entry of Driver ID</td>
       <td>Transaction is completed against Vehicle's sub-account, Driver ID is informative</td>
     </tr>
     <tr>